All About Solar Inverters

 More About Solar Inverters than You Ever Really Wanted to Know

-In order to do anything useful with this DC current, it needs to be converted in Alternating Current (AC) electricity, used in all modern homes.
+In order to do anything useful with this DC current, it needs to be converted in Alternating Current (AC) electricity, used in all modern appliances.
 This is what the solar inverter does.
-It “Inverts” DC -> AC, and sometimes (say in a system that is designed to recharge a battery bank from the grid) it does the opposite, AC->DC.
+It “Inverts” DC -> AC, and sometimes (say in a system that is designed to recharge a battery bank from the grid) it does the opposite, AC -> DC.

 Let’s Get Right to It, Someone Quoted Me Microinverters and Tells Me They’re Better than What You’re Proposing